-- (1) An exchange clearing house for derivatives having an establishment in the United States may register in the program in order to clear transactions involving allowances.
-For that purpose the exchange clearing house must provide the following information to ecology electronically in a format specified by ecology: - (a) Name, contact information, and physical address of the exchange clearing house; - (b) Date and place of incorporation; - (c) Names and addresses and contact information of the exchange clearing house's directors and officers with authority to make legally binding decisions on behalf of the party, and partners with over 10 percent of control over the partnership, including any individual or entity doing business as the limited partner or general partner; - (d) A document issued by the Commodities Exchange Commission confirming that fact and giving the date on which the Commodities

-Exchange Commission began supervision of the exchange clearing house and the rules to be followed by the exchange clearing house; - (e) A declaration signed by a director or any other officer, or a resolution of the board of directors of the exchange clearing house that includes:
+- (1) An exchange clearing house for derivatives incorporated in the United States may register in the program as a general market participant in order to clear transactions involving allowances.
+For that purpose, the exchange clearing house must provide the following information to ecology electronically in a format specified by ecology: - (a) Name, contact information, and physical address of the exchange clearing house; - (b) Date and place of incorporation; - (c) Names and addresses and contact information of the exchange clearing house's directors and officers with authority to make legally binding decisions on behalf of the party, and partners with over 10 percent of control over the partnership, including any individual or entity doing business as the limited partner or general partner; - (d) A document(s) issued by the U.S. Commodity Futures Trading Commission confirming that the exchange clearing house is a registered "derivatives clearing organization" and giving the date on which the U.S. Commodity Futures Trading Commission began supervision of the exchange clearing house and the rules to be followed by the exchange clearing house;

-- (i) a commitment to comply with all applicable requirements and conditions of chapter 70A.65 RCW and this chapter, and consent to the jurisdiction of the courts and administrative tribunals of the state of Washington for purposes of enforcement of such requirements and conditions; and - (ii) an attestation made under penalty of perjury that all information and documents provided are true, accurate, and complete, and that consent has been given for the exchange clearing house to communicate or otherwise transmit such information when necessary for the purposes of compliance with this program or the applicable regulations of a linked jurisdiction. - (2) If an application for registration meets the requirements of this section, Ecology will open a clearing house account for the exchange clearing house. - (3) Any change to the information or documents provided under subsection (1) of this section must be communicated to Ecology within 30 days of the change and, if the exchange clearing house is changing their account representative(s) or account viewing agent(s), it must notify Ecology of these changes immediately.
+- (e) A declaration signed by a director or any other officer, or a resolution of the board of directors of the exchange clearing house that includes: - (i) a commitment to comply with all applicable requirements and conditions of chapter 70A.65 RCW and this chapter, and consent to the jurisdiction of the courts and administrative tribunals of the state of Washington for purposes of enforcement of such requirements and conditions; and - (ii) an attestation made under penalty of perjury that all information and documents provided are true, accurate, and complete, and that consent has been given for the exchange clearing house to communicate or otherwise transmit such information when necessary for the purposes of compliance with this program or the applicable regulations of a linked jurisdiction.

-(4) The exchange clearing house must notify Ecology immediately if the clearing house's activities are suspended by the Commodities Exchange Commission or if supervision by the Commodities Exchange Commission ceases.
-No transaction may be carried out in the clearing house account until Ecology receives sufficient documentation establishing that suspension has been lifted by the Commodities Exchange Commission or that new supervision has been established by the Commodities Exchange Commission.
+- (2) If an application for registration meets the requirements of this section, Ecology will open a clearing house account for the exchange clearing house. - (3) Any change to the information or documents provided under subsection (1) of this section must be communicated to Ecology within 30 days of the change and, if the exchange clearing house is changing their account representative(s) or account viewing agent(s), it must notify Ecology of these changes immediately. - (4) The exchange clearing house must notify Ecology immediately if the clearing house's activities are suspended by the U.S. Commodity Futures Trading Commission or if supervision by the U.S. Commodity Futures Trading Commission ceases.
+No transaction may be carried out in the clearing house account until Ecology receives sufficient documentation establishing that suspension has been lifted by the U.S. Commodity Futures Trading Commission or that new supervision has been established by the U.S. Commodity Futures Trading Commission.
 If allowances are recorded in the account when supervision is suspended or ceases, they will be returned to the entity registered in Washington or in an external GHG ETS of a linked jurisdiction who transferred them into the account.